 Throughout the history of AI, philosophers have been part of the debate.
 Originating with the question of whether machines can think (e.g., Turing, 1950), many philosophers, psychologists, computer scientists, cognitive scientists and others have wondered what intelligence is and what AI could aspire to be (Boden, 2016).
 Questions such as whether decisions made by AI systems would be fair and unbiased were, as far as I can remember, not part of the debate.

 And then the second AI Winter came.
 AI could, again, not deliver on its promises and funding dried up.
 Until the 2010s.
-Computing machinery, thanks to Moore’s Law, had made rapid progress, storage space became abundant thanks to Kryder’s Law, and the internet super-connected everything.
+Computing machinery, thanks to Moore’s Law, had made rapid progress, storage space became abundant thanks to Kryder’s Law and the internet super-connected everything.
 Data became a resource, became Big Data, both enabling and necessitating AI.
-Only with sufficient intelligence in the machinery could these huge data resources be brought to bear and monetised.
+Only with sufficient intelligence in the machinery could these huge data resources be brought to bear and monetized.
 Big Data made way for Data Science and nowadays AI is the new catch-all term for everything involving large amounts of data and machines.
-AI is fashionable and everything seems to be AI enabled (just like many products around 2006-7 contained nanoparticles because that sounded cool at the time).
+AI is fashionable and everything seems to be AI enabled (just like many products around 2006–7 contained nanoparticles because that sounded cool at the time).

 Winter is a’coming in?

 Controversy over whether machines can have intelligence, whether they will take over jobs and even humanity now seems a lot more pressing and realistic than it was in the late 1980s.
 An entirely new set of ethical questions has emerged and has made its way into policy circles and even into the curricula of data science and AI students.
-FAT (now ACM FAccT) is short for fairness, accountability, and transparency and has become a mantra in the AI business.
-AI systems monitor our everyday lives - even through cameras in billboards - assess our behaviour and base decisions on algorithms that have been trained by large numbers of cases.
-As a result, Amazon recommends what we are likely to buy, Google purports to know what we’re looking for, and the police identify culprits on the basis of vague surveillance camera images.
+FAT (now ACM FAccT) is short for fairness, accountability and transparency and has become a mantra in the AI business.
+AI systems monitor our everyday lives – even through cameras in billboards – assess our behaviour and base decisions on algorithms that have been trained by large numbers of cases.
+As a result, Amazon recommends what we are likely to buy, Google purports to know what we’re looking for and the police identify culprits on the basis of vague surveillance camera images.
 How do these automated decisions affect our lives?
 Are they fair and unbiased?
 Many people, both within the AI community and beyond, have genuine concerns whether AI is developing in the right direction.
 And if these concerns are treated inadequately, we may be steering towards a third AI Winter.

 The book